TheLuckyCoder/FamilyPhotosServer/README.md

 ### Needed libraries and programs:
 - postgres (for the database)
-- libwebp (Optional - for any kind of thumbnail generation)
+- libwebp (for thumbnail generation)
 - libheif (Optional - thumbnail generation for HEIC/HEIF images)
 - ffmpegthumbnailer (Optional - for video thumbnail generation)